 Musicians and Buglers complete a Basic Military Skills course which lasts around 15 weeks, depending on individual progress, and then move onto Phase 2.

-Musicians complete two years and eight months of training at the Royal Marines School of Music (RMSoM), learning one or more instruments.
+Musicians complete around two years of training at the Royal Marines School of Music (RMSoM), learning one or more instruments.
 During your career in the band you will have to become skilled in at least one string plus one wind instrument.
 You will play in the orchestra as well as the band and you play a range of music: military, classical, jazz and pop.

 Buglers complete one year and eight months phase 2 training.